rahulagrahari/textanalytics/README.md

 Tag | Attribute | Meaning
 ------------ | ------------- | -------------
-working_directory |  | directory where the results will be saved (models, stats and scores). parser | mns | dataset parser; supWSD has 5 different parser types: lexical ,senseval, semeval7 ,semeval13 ,semeval15 and plain.
+working_directory |  | the location where the results will be saved (models, stats and scores). parser | mns | dataset parser; supWSD has 5 different parser types: lexical ,senseval, semeval7 ,semeval13 ,semeval15 and plain.
 You can also implement and integrate a new parser. **MNS** is the path to the file containing the lexelt informantion of testing instances.

 # License